-For small business owners I think they provide a great savings account option without all the costs and unnecessary frills of full service traditional savings accounts.
+For small business owners I think these type of accounts provide a great savings account option without all the costs and unnecessary frills of full service traditional savings accounts.
 I still kept my checking account, but was able to move my surplus funds to the savings account a couple of days after opening it.
 Both checking and savings accounts are linked electronically online (setup was easy and is part of the application process) and I can easily move money between the accounts.

 Here are the key things to consider when it comes to choosing a good Business Savings Account:

 You should also be able to provide your bank details to vendors and customers so that funds paid are deposited directly into your savings account and hence earn interest immediately.
-You should be able to sign-up online for business savings accounts and all you need to do then is fax in few required documents like state incorporation documents (when your company is setup) to show your company is in good standing.
+You should be able to sign-up online for business savings accounts and all you need to do then is mail or upload a few required documents like state incorporation documents (when your company is setup) to show your company is in good standing.

 With banks trying to sign-up new business customers all the time, you can invariably get a sign-up bonus when joining.
 Normally around quarterly tax time and year end is when I have seen the most promotions.
 These deals may be advertised, but if not just call up the bank and ask them what they can do for you.
 You would be surprised at what them may offer – particularly if you can show them a competitor offer.
 However like teaser rates, do not let promotional or sign-up bonus’ solely drive your account choice.
 Consider all the factors.

 Like personal savings accounts make sure your business savings account is FDIC insured.
 If you find a financial institution trying to offer you significantly above average APY’s, check their insurance status at the FDIC website.
 If they are not insured, then it is best to avoid them.
 All deposit accounts are FDIC insured up to $250,000 per corporation, partnership or unincorporated association.